babenkoivan/elastic-adapter/README.md

 ```

 In the newly created `config/elastic.client.php` file you can define the default connection name and describe multiple
 connections using configuration hashes.
-Please refer to the [elastic-client documentation](https://github.com/babenkoivan/elastic-client) for more details.
+Please, refer to the [elastic-client documentation](https://github.com/babenkoivan/elastic-client) for more details.

 ## Index Management